l3mpire/lemlist-developer/source/includes/_leads.md

 }
 ```

-This endpoint start a specific lead using its email in all campaigns.
+This endpoint starts a specific lead using its email in all campaigns.

 ### HTTP Request